 During the years I subsequently spent at TSSC, cardboard, duct tape, and string were constantly reinforced as the main tools of our kaizen efforts.
-It allowed for quick kaizen, cost no money, and most importantly was a primary tool to work together with the Team Member to improve the job.
+It allowed for quick kaizen, cost no money, and most importantly, was a primary tool to work together with the Team Members to improve the job.

 There are a couple more fundamental concepts here.

-As true lean practitioners, we should demonstrate with the company how to make physical change at the gemba.
-Just coaching advice isn’t enough if the gemba doesn’t change for the better.
+As true lean practitioners, we should demonstrate with the company how to make physical changes at the gemba.
+Coaching advice isn’t enough if the gemba doesn’t change for the better.
 We don’t want to do it for them, but we can demonstrate a good way by doing it with them.
 And the simple tools of cardboard, duct tape, and string can be that entry-point.

-Furthermore, on a bit deeper level, using cardboard, duct tape and string promotes a do-first kaizen mindset.
-It allows one to iterate quickly and not get stuck overthinking numbers, methods, etc. It gives birth to something deeper than the words “hands-on” can easily convey.
-As you iterate improvement quickly with these tools, this rapid rhythm of try-adjust-try-adjust can elevate the feeling of kaizen directed towards customer value and the Team Member needs.
-Dare I say, it creates a kind of a kaizen enthusiasm or “high”.
+Furthermore, on a bit deeper level, using cardboard, duct tape, and string promotes a do-first kaizen mindset.
+It allows one to iterate quickly and not get stuck overthinking numbers, methods, etc. It gives birth to something more profound than the words “hands-on” can easily convey.
+As you iterate improvement quickly with these tools, this rapid rhythm of try-adjust-try-adjust can elevate the feeling of kaizen directed towards customer value that the Team Member needs.
+Dare I say?
+It creates a kind of kaizen enthusiasm or “high.”
 Of course, we should understand the purpose behind the improvement, but it is a specific way to spark change.

-Whatever field you work in, if you are responsible for kaizen in your company, strive for quick change in your workplace by finding your cardboard, duct tape, and string.
+Whatever field you work in, if you are responsible for kaizen in your company, strive for making quick changes in your workplace by finding your cardboard, duct tape, and string.

 To learn more about kaizen, check out the Lean Lexicon definition.